-Auxiliary Battery Disconnect Panel
+Battery Disconnect Panel

-An auxiliary battery disconnect panel is optional.
-If your motor home is so equipped, it is located on the dash.
-By pressing a switch on this panel, you are able to disconnect the auxiliary batteries from the 12-volt electrical circuits.
+A battery disconnect panel is optional.
+If your motor home is so equipped, it is located near the steering column on the dashboard.
+By pressing a switch on this panel, you are able to disconnect the batteries from the 12-volt electrical circuits.
 This operates in the same way as if you physically disconnected the cables from the batteries, but it is much more convenient.